All Marketplace plans must cover treatment for pre-existing medical conditions.

 - If you have a 2017 health plan & give birth or adopt after you enrolled:

-- If you give birth or adopt before January 31, 2017, you can report the update on your application by logging in to report the change.
+- If you give birth or adopt before January 31, 2017: Update your application by logging in to report the change.

 Learn more about coverage for pregnancy and childbirth.